panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 console.log('\u0061');       // => 'a'
 ```

-> **Combining mark** is a character that applies to the precedent base character to create a grapheme.
+> **Combining mark** is a character that applies to the precedent base character to create a new grapheme.

 Combining marks include such characters as accents, diacritics, Hebrew points, Arabic vowel signs, and Indic matras.

-Combining marks normally are not used in isolation, i.e. without the base character.
+Combining marks aren't normally used in isolation, i.e. without the base character.
 You should avoid displaying them isolated.

 As well as the surrogate pairs, combining marks are tough to handle in JavaScript.